Why "science replaced by hodgepodge" is even worse than alchemy

 Another analogy of Dijkgraaf's is Einstein's discovery of general relativity which also slowly emerged from the mist.
 So far so good.
 Einstein has struggled with the general relativity for a decade (a reason it took so long was that he wasn't a real hard worker).
 And he has described this 1905-1915 decade using the word "mist" with the "light at the end of the tunnel", too.
 But there are still big problems with Dijkgraaf's spinning of the rise of general relativity.
 By "slow", he really means "gradual" (the latter adjective appears in Dijkgraaf's article in another analogy that is also meant convey the same message).

 While the discovering of general relativity was slow, it wasn't really gradual.
 It was a lot of random oscillation of Einstein's mind that didn't lead anywhere interrupted by extremely discontinuous events, the real breakthroughs.
 For example, he realized that the equivalence principle implied the bending of light at a very specific moment in 1913.
-It was several seconds when he got this "heureka moment".
+It was several seconds when he got this "eureka moment".
 He was in his office in Viničná [Vineyard] Street in Prague and was just looking at several female patients in the psychiatric asylum across the street.
 We may actually reconstruct the timing and events that took place around that moment rather accurately.
 Because general relativity is made out of a bunch of very powerful yet concise ideas, the history was analogously made during several key seconds during the decade.
 It is just BS when Dijkgraaf writes that the whole decade mattered equally.
 It is BS to claim that every hocus pocus game with a thermal engine or a neural network is important for the progress of science.

 The real advances are way more localized when it comes to the identity of the humans who do it (the credit); when it comes to the location where the advance takes place; and when it comes to the timing (often seconds although some calculations or experiments that take a much longer time are sometimes important, too).
 This point – the localization of the advances and their abrupt character – is something that Dijkgraaf seems to deny.
 He envisions a brave new world of pseudoscience where everything is diluted over people, space, and time.
 All people are equal, all moments and places are equal, and everyone, every place, and every moment must be constantly praised.
 They are not equal and even most alchemists would agree with me that they are not.
 In this sense, the alchemy-like neural network hocus pocus is being mixed with the radical left-wing delusions such as "equality" and their plan is to cancel the respect for real achievements of mankind and science, and to reverse science to an epoch of muddy pseudoscience and deceitful idiotic promises (psychopaths talking about the zero carbon emissions are another category of these dishonest pseudoscientists who place promises convenient for their wallet above the scientific truth).